MicrosoftDocs/azure-aks-docs/articles/aks/configure-static-egress-gateway.md

 ## Monitor and Manage Gateway Configurations

 Once deployed, you can monitor the status of your gateway configurations through the AKS cluster.
-The status section in the `StaticGatewayConfiguration` resource will be updated with details such as assigned IPs and WireGuard configurations.
+The status section in the `StaticGatewayConfiguration` resource is updated with details such as assigned IPs and WireGuard configurations.

-## Delete a Gateway Nodepool (Optional)
+## Delete a Gateway Node pool (Optional)

-To remove a gateway nodepool, ensure all associated configurations are appropriately handled before deletion.
+To remove a gateway node pool, ensure all associated configurations are appropriately handled before deletion.

 ```azurecli
 az aks nodepool delete --cluster-name <cluster-name> -n <nodepool-name>